YaoLab-Bioinfo/MaizeSNPDB/README.md

   listen 3838;
   # Define the location available at the base URL
   location /maizesnp {
-    # Directory containing the code and data of maizeSNPDB
+    # Directory containing the code and data of MaizeSNPDB
-    app_dir /srv/shiny-server/maizeSNPDB;
+    app_dir /srv/shiny-server/MaizeSNPDB;
     # Directory to store the log files
     log_dir /var/log/shiny-server;
   }
 }
 ```

-**Step 6: Change the owner of the maizeSNPDB directory**
+**Step 6: Change the owner of the MaizeSNPDB directory**

 ```
-$ chown -R shiny /srv/shiny-server/maizeSNPDB
+$ chown -R shiny /srv/shiny-server/MaizeSNPDB
 ```

 **Step 7: Start Shiny-Server**